 - How do systems processes and functions relate to enterprise processes and procedures?

-- How do systems processes and functions and enterprise processes and functions fit together?
+- How do systems processes and operations and enterprise processes and functions work together?

 Deliverables include: